shirafukayayoi/Node_fb2kRichPresence/README-EN.md

 %albumarturl%
 ```

-Configure the file settings accordingly.
+Then, set the File path.

 [Download YoutubeSource](https://fy.3dyd.com/download/)
-After downloading, go to `File` → `Preferences` → `Tools` → `Youtube Source`, and under `Maintenance`, input your YouTube API key.
+After downloading, go to `file` → `Preferences` → `Tools` → `Youtube Source` settings, and enter the Youtube API in `Maintenance`.
-For Japanese users, you can refer to my past article [note-foobar2000のすゝめ【フリーソフト/音楽プレイヤー】](https://note.com/shirafuka_yayoi/n/n92af2e5c4673?from=notice) for more details.
+Japanese users can refer to the article [note-foobar2000のすゝめ【フリーソフト/音楽プレイヤー】](https://note.com/shirafuka_yayoi/n/n92af2e5c4673?from=notice) written by the author.
-Then, enjoy music by going to `File` → `YoutubeSource`.
+After that, enjoy music from `File` → `YoutubeSource`.

 [Download Playback Statistics](https://www.foobar2000.org/components/view/foo_playcount)
-This will allow you to display the playback count.
+By installing this, you can display the play count.

 ### Install the packages